Ashoncloud/understanding-on-jenkins/README.md

 # understanding-on-jenkins
-in this you can elaborate notes of Jenkins from my understanding and practice on jenkins
+elaborate notes of Jenkins from my understanding and practice on jenkins